USD ($)

 UDP stands for User Datagram Protocol.
 It is one of the core protocols of the Internet Protocol Suite, alongside the Transmission Control Protocol (TCP).

-UDP operates at the transport layer of the OSI model, providing end-to-end communication for data transmission between devices over a network.
-Unlike TCP, UDP does not establish a connection before sending data, making it faster but less reliable.
+UDP operates at the transport layer of the OSI model, providing end-to-end communication between devices over a network.
+It is a connectionless protocol, meaning it does not need to establish a connection before transmitting data, making it faster but less reliable.

 1. Source Port (16 bits): Identifies the port number on the sender's machine from which the data is sent.